2024 Georgian parliamentary election: Strong Georgia

-The coalition planed to draft regulations aimed at separating educational institutions from political control, promoting independence within the education system.
+The coalition planned to draft regulations aimed at separating educational institutions from political control, promoting independence within the education system.
 Proposed initiatives included developing a school nutrition program, providing housing support for students, updating research laboratories, promoting vocational education, and increasing the number of kindergartens in municipalities with significant ethnic minority populations.
 Additionally, the coalition intended to establish a national security system based on NATO best practices, which would involve reforms to the National Security Council.
 Plans included reinstating visa regulations for Russian citizens and limiting the influence of Russian soft power in Georgia.
 To address the needs of populations in occupied regions and promote peaceful conflict resolution, the coalition aimed to create better educational and employment opportunities while enhancing access to prospects arising from Georgia's candidacy for European Union membership and establishing free economic and trade zones.

 The coalition supported democratic governance, allowing all parties to operate freely while strengthening local self-government and decentralizing power.
-They planed a comprehensive review of judges through a vetting mechanism, leading to the dissolution of the current judicial council.
+They planned a comprehensive review of judges through a vetting mechanism, leading to the dissolution of the current judicial council.
 A new council would be formed based on the vetting results, increasing the number of judges and welcoming qualified professionals from outside the existing system.
 A National Anti-Corruption Agency was proposed, equipped with investigative powers and accountable to parliament.
 Reforms would focus on improving the state procurement system, increasing transparency regarding offshore companies, and subjecting any undocumented property obtained through corruption to confiscation.
-The coalition argued that existing Controversial laws hindered Georgia's European integration and did not align with national interests, and they planed to repeal these laws upon taking office.
+The coalition argued that existing Controversial laws hindered Georgia's European integration and did not align with national interests, and they planned to repeal these laws upon taking office.

 The coalition envisioned a decentralization process that provided municipalities and councils with increased financial resources and authority tailored to local needs.
 To achieve this, they intended to strengthen the role of councils, abolish state representative administrations, and improve the management of local revenues for greater financial independence.
 They would also review current administrative-territorial arrangements and the status of self-governing cities altered in 2017, while reinforcing the functions of the parliamentary committee on regional policy and self-government.